anishkr224/SheShield/README.md

 **Geospatial Analysis**: Applied clustering on latitude and longitude data, visualized via Folium for hotspot detection.

 **Software Development**: Designed a GUI with Tkinter, ensuring user-friendly media input, location tagging, and hotspot analysis.

+### Benefits:

+**1. Accelerated Processing**: Significantly reduce the time required to analyze CCTV footage by automating the detection of suspicious activities.

+**2. Optimized Resources**: Allow surveillance staff to focus on critical tasks by minimizing the need for constant manual monitoring.

+**3. Enhanced Decision-Making**: Improve the quality of decisions made by law enforcement through timely and accurate alerts.

+**4. Crime Prevention**: Assist in preventing crimes by identifying and responding to potential threats before they escalate.

+**5. Insightful Data**: Extract valuable insights from visual data to understand crime patterns and trends, aiding in strategic planning for public safety.